CMU-Graphics/Scotty3D/assignments/A3/T1-camera-rays.md

 <p align="center"><img src="images/camera_coordinate_system.png" ></p>

+We've provided test cases in `tests/test.a3.task1.sample_ray.cpp` to construct a camera and plane, and see whether the rays coming from the camera will hit the plane.

 ## Step 2: Basic Super-sampling
 Notice that `Pathtracer::do_trace` calls `trace()` multiple times for each pixel of the image, trusting `Camera::sample_ray` to pick a new random location within the pixel.
 This, in turn, relies on `Rect::sample`.

 Implement `Rect::sample` (in `src/pathtracer/samplers.cpp`), such that it provides a random uniformly distributed 2D point within the rectangular region specified by the origin and the member `Rect::size`.

 Once you have implemented `Camera::sample_ray` and `Rect::sample`, you will have a working camera (see **Raytracing Visualization** section below to confirm that your camera is indeed working).

+We've provided test cases in `tests/test.a3.task1.sampler.rect.cpp` to check whether a sample is valid.
+If you wish to go above and beyond in testing this, you may want to implement a check to see whether the errors resulting from comparing an expected distribution to the distribution from your implementation is not too large (you may find using `Test::total_squared_error` to be useful).

 ### Raytracing Visualization